Giftbit/activity-aware-ids-aws/README.md

 ## Contributing

 We'd love for you to help improve Activity Aware IDS for AWS.
+We suggest checking out our [Contributing Guide](https://github.com/Giftbit/activity-aware-ids-aws/blob/master/CONTRIBUTING.md), as it will improve the likelihood of a successful contribution, and therefore a good experience.

 If you find an issue with Activity Aware IDS for AWS or you'd like to make a code contribution, please create an issue for it, so that we might be able to offer guidance or suggestions to improve your experience.

 ## Development